charlyTochi/reeple-assessment-orafu-charles/README.md

 hooks/: Custom React hooks used for fetching exchange rates.

-utils/: Utility functions and constants, such as currency symbols and formatters.
+utils/: Utility functions and constants, such as currency symbols, network info and formatters.

 App.js: The main entry point of the application.